anoek/webrtc-group-chat-example/README.md

 =====

-This is a "simple", but complete example of how to utilize WebRTC to do peer to peer voice and video chatting between two or more people.
+This is a "simple", but complete example of how to utilize WebRTC to do peer to peer voice chatting between two or more people.

 ### Server Side
 This example uses node.js and socket.io to create a "Signaling Server", which